Xbox Series X console with controller

 If 15,300 layoffs happened during Xbox's "most profitable year ever" (per Microsoft), what happens when profits decline?

 Microsoft is reportedly planning a next-gen Xbox console for 2027.
-According to sources cited by CNBC and Digital Trends:
+According to CNBC and Digital Trends:

-- "Open system" that allows players to move between console, PC, and cloud
+• "Open system" between console, PC, and cloud

-- Focus on Game Pass and cloud gaming, not traditional exclusives
+• Focus on Game Pass and cloud gaming, not exclusives

-Sarah Bond (Xbox president) stated in October 2025 that the next Xbox will be "very premium."
+• Sarah Bond (Xbox president) stated in October 2025 it will be "very premium"

 Xbox in 2025 is a brand in crisis.

-The uncomfortable truth: Microsoft may have concluded that Xbox—as a console brand—is no longer worth saving.
+Microsoft decided Xbox—as a console brand—is no longer worth saving.
+They just won't say it out loud.

 Game Pass will continue.
 Xbox games will release on PlayStation and Nintendo.
 Cloud gaming will expand.
 The Xbox brand will persist as a services platform.

-For developers: The lesson is brutal.
-Success doesn't guarantee survival.
-Hi-Fi Rush was a hit—Tango Gameworks was shut down anyway.
-Critical acclaim means nothing if you don't fit the "high-impact blockbuster" model.
+For developers: Success doesn't guarantee survival under consolidation.
+Hi-Fi Rush was a breakout hit—Tango Gameworks was shut down anyway.
+Critical acclaim means nothing if you don't fit the "high-impact blockbuster" model that Game Pass economics made impossible to achieve.

 For players: The subscription dream is over.
 Game Pass was supposed to be gaming's future.
-Instead, it's a cautionary tale about unsustainable economics and corporate priorities.
+Instead, it's a cautionary tale about unsustainable economics and corporate priorities that treat creative success as irrelevant.

-For the industry: When the world's second-largest company by market cap (Microsoft is worth ~$3 trillion) can't make console gaming work anymore, what does that say about the console business model?
+For the industry: When the world's second-largest company by market cap (Microsoft is worth ~$3 trillion) can't make console gaming work, it's not because console gaming is dead.
+It's because they chose a strategy that hollowed out the brand.

 Maybe Phil Spencer was right in 2023: there is no "great solution or win" for Xbox in the console space.